-10.2.10.
+10.2.11.
 A constructed portion is considered to be self-supporting if all of its parts retain essentially their final positions without support by builders.
 A constructed portion that is not self-supporting must be supported by at least one builder.

-10.2.11.
-Outside the staging yard, moving or supporting an assembly requires the effort of at least as many builders as there are members in that assembly.
-The word "moving" includes, but is not limited to, lifting, carrying, lowering, rolling, turning, sliding and tipping, as well as causing translation and/or rotation of one portion of the bridge relative to another.
-Exception: small movement (maximum 3 inches) of a constructed portion by as few as one builder will be allowed as necessary to facilitate connections and placement on the footings.

 10.2.12.
+Outside the staging yard, moving or supporting an assembly requires the effort of at least two builders.
+The word "moving" includes, but is not limited to, lifting, carrying, lowering, rolling, turning, sliding, tipping, and rotating.

-Outside the staging yard, a builder may contribute to lifting, carrying or supporting only one member or assembly at a time.
+10.2.13.
+Outside the staging yard, a builder must not contribute to lifting, carrying, or supporting more than one member or assembly at a time.

-10.2.13 A builder who is supporting the constructed portion may not simultaneously contribute to moving or supporting a member or assembly.
+10.2.14 A builder who is supporting the constructed portion must not simultaneously contribute to moving or supporting a member or assembly.

-10.2.14.
-A builder may not move or support the temporary pier while also moving or supporting a member, assembly or constructed portion.
+10.2.15.
+A builder must not move or support the temporary pier while also moving or supporting a member, assembly, or constructed portion.